-It can be difficult to keep track of the large number of schools on your list.
-With your "Favorites Page" you can now go beyond favoriting schools, so that you and your family can better organize all of the schools that you are interested in!
+It can be difficult to keep track of a large number of schools on your list.
+With your "Favorites Page" you can now go beyond favoriting schools so that you and your family can better organize all of the schools that you are interested in!

 There are three different ways to organize your list of schools.
 You can navigate to the new Favorites page by clicking the "Schools" tab, then selecting "Favorites" from the sidebar.
 Once you are there, there are three different ways you can organize your favorite schools.

 You can sort your favorites list by 'Rank."
 This is your own personal ranking.
 So if Alabama is your number one choice, rank it number one.
 Arizona State might be a close second, so you could rank them as your #2 choice, and so on.
 You have complete freedom here when organizing your top schools.
 Do not feel obligated to base these rankings on the college rankings you might find online.